nicktrandafil/nicktrandafil.github.io/index.md

 # Locally App

-Send and receive files in a local network using Locally App.
+Send files to devices in your WIFI, Hotspot or other local network using Locally App.

 ## Downloads